Gene Edward Veith

 Gene Edward Veith (born October 15, 1951) is an author, scholar, and Professor of Literature emeritus at Patrick Henry College.
 He received his Ph.D. in English from the University of Kansas in 1979.
-Additionally, he holds honorary doctorates from Concordia Theological Seminary, Concordia University California, and Patrick Henry College.
+Additionally, he holds honorary doctorates from Concordia Theological Seminary, Concordia University Irvine, and Patrick Henry College.

 Background

 He served there as Dean of Academic Affairs and Provost, and was the culture editor of World magazine.
 He has written 20 books and over 100 scholarly works.
 Veith served previously on the faculty as Professor of English at Concordia University Wisconsin, as well as being the Dean of the School of Arts and Sciences and the director of the Cranach Institute.